EcustBoy/CrowdNav_MSP/README.md

 Based on [Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning](https://arxiv.org/abs/1809.08835)

+Deep reinforcement learning (RL) has been a promising approach for intelligent moving agents, like self-driving vehicles and delivery robots, to learn socially-aware navigation in dense crowds.
+Yet, existing methods are often vulnerable to distributional shifts.
+In this project, we will study how to enable an RL agent to reliably detect and adapt to out-of-distribution (OoD) scenarios at test time.
+The project involves the following main tasks:
+1. Extend the crowd-nav simulation environment to a multi-domain setting
+2. Implement and examine classical OoD detection methods
+3. Explore self-supervised learning techniques for OoD detection and test-time adaptation

 TODO :
 - OOD detection for detecting scenarios where robot might perform poorly during deployement (test-time) :
   - [Contrastive Training for ImprovedOut-of-Distribution Detection](https://arxiv.org/pdf/2007.05566.pdf)